 “How do I get pregnant faster?” is a question that many women ask.
 The moment you decide you want to ‘start trying’ for a baby is also the moment you want it to actually happen.
-The popular website, The Bump, turned to SGF’s own Eric Levens, M.D., of Shady Grove Fertility’s Annandale, VA office, for tips on how to get pregnant faster.
+The popular website, The Bump, turned to SGF’s own Eric Levens, M.D., of Shady Grove Fertility’s Fairfax, VA office, for tips on how to get pregnant faster.

 Stop Taking Birth Control

 While this may seem like an obvious step to get pregnant, what’s not so obvious is that, depending on what form of birth control you’re using, fertility doesn’t necessarily return right away.
 It could take some time for your hormone levels to return to normal.
 “Especially when women have been on birth control for a very long time, cycles may not occur right away.
 They may be absent or very irregular for a month or so,” says Dr. Levens.
 Typically with the pill, “after about 6 to 8 weeks, you should start seeing your cycle.
 If after 8 to 10 weeks you’re still not getting a period, it’s wise to seek help from a doctor to figure out what’s going on.”